appcelerator-archive/docker-alpine/README.md

 Docker base image for [Alpine Linux](http://www.alpinelinux.org/), its purpose is to be used as base Docker image.

-It includes python, curl, wget, bash, jq and [envtpl](https://github.com/andreasjansson/envtpl).
+It includes python, curl, wget, bash, jq, gosu and [envtpl](https://github.com/andreasjansson/envtpl).

+The edge/main and edge/testing repositories are available for package installation with the @edge and @testing keywords respectively.

 ## Tags